ExpidusOS-archive/shell/README.md

 ExpidusOS Shell installs and builds just like any other meson project, however it requires the Vala compiler.
 It also needs `xsettingsd` and `xfwm4` in order to start.
 Optionally, it needs the Papirus icon theme and Tokyo theme when using the default settings.
+The shell also requires elogind if not using systemd, this enables the shell to reboot and shutdown.